yhesper/books/README.md

 ### Nabokov's Favorite Word Is Mauve
 > And Nabokov is my favorite writer.
 Great read to grasp a sense of what digital humanities is about, but too bad the author discuss too little Nabokov!

-### The Fourth Dimension and Non-Euclidean Geometry in Modern Art